The Tolerance Induction Program® (TIP)

 Purpose

 Remission is a scientific and immunologic term defined as sustained unresponsiveness.
-Remission is signaled by a seven-day period between which your child ingests a very large serving of a previously anaphylactic food without any clinical or immunologic reaction.
+Remission is signaled by a seven-day period between which you ingest a very large serving of a previously anaphylactic food without any clinical or immunologic reaction.
 Seven days later, the same ingested amount results in the same response without any exposure in between the seven-day period.

 This model of weekly dose exposure at high amounts inducing sustained unresponsiveness is critical to the Tolerance Induction Program.
-Your child will be reevaluated on an annual basis to review their state of remission.
+You will be reevaluated on an annual basis to review your state of remission.

 What is TIP Remission?

 Remission is the absence of signs or symptoms of a disease process.
 TIP Remission is a state of immune unresponsiveness with once-weekly protein exposures.
-This simply means that your child will essentially eat like a non-allergic person.
+This simply means that you will essentially eat like a non-allergic person.

 This visit is your first Remission Visit.
-This is a large challenge to your child's highest allergen or allergens.
-Once your child successfully completes this challenge, all of the maintenance foods move to once weekly.
-The Remission Visit is essentially a stress test of your child's immune system.
-We are testing its ability to handle normal variations of exposure in your child's regular diet.
-Once your child has successfully completed the challenge and monitoring period, they are in Remission and free to eat whatever they want!
+This is a large challenge to your highest allergen or allergens.
+Once you successfully complete this challenge, all of the maintenance foods move to once weekly.
+The Food Freedom Visit is essentially a stress test of your immune system.
+We are testing its ability to handle normal variations of exposure in your regular diet.
+Once you have successfully completed the challenge and monitoring period, you are in Early Remission and free to eat whatever you want!

 Maintenance Changes